We accept PayPal, Visa & Mastercard

 on Broadway in New York City, and was a runner-up for the New York

 Drama Awards.
+The

 play has become a favourite scene study vehicle in acting classes and

-workshops and is regularly performed in regional,
+workshops and has been mounted in regional, college, and

-college, and community theatre productions.
+community theatre productions.

 Cast: 2 female, 7 male